 Want to get a credit card when you're retired?
 Compare your options and learn how to apply here.

-Mistakes to avoid when applying for a credit card
+- How to apply for a credit card if you’re self-employed

 Are you self employed?
 Learn the typical requirements for applying for a credit card with our clear guide.

 - Why was my credit card application rejected?

 Securing a credit card isn’t always easy.
 Even if you don’t have bad credit, your application can be rejected for another reason.
 Let this guide help you ensure that your next application isn’t rejected.

 - How To Apply For Your First Credit Card